civilmrcc/claimasylum/README.md

 After docker-compose is up an running you can access the application via: https://localhost:8080 (web frontend) https://localhost:9000 (graylog)
+### Configure Graylog
+After installation log into graylog, select "system" in inputs and create a "gelfhttp" input (default values can be used).

 ## Contribute
 We would love for you to contribute to claimasylum and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: